kishorekkota/microfrontend/README.md

 Here is the classic Credit Card example.

 Use should be able to see Account Activity up on clicking Account Infomation.
-Account Activity belongs to Product API specific to Account API and Transaction API.
+Account Activity belongs to product apis specific to **Account API** and **Transaction API**.

-User should be able to see Reward Activity which is owned by Card Rewards API.
+User should be able to see Reward Activity which is owned by **Card Rewards API**.

-User should be able to make a Payment on the Card, which is owned and supported by Car Payment API.
+User should be able to make a Payment on the Card, which is owned and supported by **Card Payment API**.

+TO DO

+Build backend API

+Account API

+Transaction API

+Card Rewards API

+Card Payment API

+We will try to leverage BIAN Spec as much as possible.
+Only goal was to build the API interface, no working functionality.

+Build Experience API

+Which aggregates information from different Products API as needed.
+These can be seen as view helpers.

+Experience API will be dedicated for each experience.
+Web will have it's own, native app will have its own.